 Try to get to the border crossing as early as possible to avoid long queues.
-On entering Nicaragua, there will be people offering to help you with your paperwork or carry your luggage for a small tip, just decline politely but firmly.
+On entering Nicaragua, there will be people offering to help you with your paperwork or carry your luggage for a small tip; just decline politely but firmly.

-You will have to complete an immigration form, have your passport stamped and pay US$10 for a tourist card, US$2 for immigration and US$1 for the local municipality, all at different windows of the immigration office.
+You have to complete an immigration form, have your passport stamped and pay US$10 for a tourist card, US$2 for immigration and US$1 for the local municipality, all at different windows of the immigration office.
 Motorists have to pay an extra US$6 per person for insurance.
 Make sure you get all the correct stamps and keep all the receipts, as you will need to produce them when you leave.
 There is a US$3 charge on leaving.
 There are toilet facilities on both sides of the border that charge a nominal sum but accept both colones and córdoba.